Perhaps the most important feature of any business voicemail service is its acceptance of custom greetings.

 While an individual only needs a single voicemail box, businesses may need dozens or hundreds of boxes for their compliment of employees.

 Business phone systems usually allow companies to create as many voicemail boxes as they need.
 A business might have a company-wide voicemail, one for each department like Sales, Marketing, and Support, and many others for all the individuals in those departments.
+Only an enterprise voicemail service is capable of handling this task properly.

 Anyone who regularly uses a phone associated with a company can have their own inbox.
 This makes it easy for individuals to have relevant messages sent to them through call forwards or through connections like an automated attendant.